makersacademy/chitter-challenge/README.md

 As a user
 So that I can let people know what I am doing
 I want to post a peep to chitter

+As a user
+So that I can see what others are saying
+I want to see all peeps in reverse chronological order
 ```